Squar3App/Squar3-Todos/ios/README.md

     - [ ] Create Special Link (One-Time Key) for Resetting Password

 #### To-Dos for the Future (Not Priorities):
-- Direct Messaging View Controller (Not a Priority)
+- Direct Messaging View Controller
     - [ ] Click on Button in Friends View Controller
 - Pick a Location for a Post
     - [ ] Give Suggestions Based on Current Location